Romania Wedding Traditions: What to Expect & What Gifts to Bring

 It’s usually considered rude to leave the party before the cake is served.

-If the wedding is split in two events: Starea Civila first then on a different day the Church and Party itself, you can only bring flowers and a small gift (or no gift at all) at the Starea Civila and deliver the envelope at the party.
+If the wedding is split into two events: Starea Civila first, then on a different day the Church and Party itself, you can only bring flowers and a small gift (or no gift at all) to the Starea Civila and deliver the envelope at the party.
 But remember the flowers!

 Wrapping up

-If you still have questions or comments to make, don’t hesitate to share your thoughts in the comments section below.
+If you still have questions or comments to make, don’t hesitate to share your thoughts down below.
+Or continue reading about the Romanian culture here.

 15 thoughts on “Romania Wedding Traditions: What to Expect & What Gifts to Bring”